adamflitney/gopilot/README.md

 ## Todo:
 - ~~bot needs to be able to DM people~~
+- it needs to be able to take inputs via buttons
+    - ~~buttons sent to both users~~
+    - buttons disappear when pressed
+    - ~~choices and user name passed in callback~~
+    - send message acknowledging choice
 - it needs to be able to calculate the winner
 - it needs to be able to store the scores
-- it needs to be able to take inputs via buttons*